 I bring you love, deep everlasting love, and devotion, from our hearts.
-Commander-in-Chief Heald: I want you to know that we deeply

-Commanded to the deeply appreciate your coming here and talking to us; and I can say that appreciate your contains like and carking to us; and I can say that your love gift will, to the best of our ability, be used to further promote your lovest and growth of our organization.
-Thank your lovest and growth of our organization. your love girt will, the judgest of our organization.
-Thank you so much.
-Interess and so wonderful thing that the National President has l time is aide with her this morning; and I want to introduce to you Chrystel Powell of Indiana.
-Personal Aide Chrystel Powell: I am very pleased and honored to come here with our National President this morning and it is the wish, deep in the heart of every Auxiliary member, that the Sons wish, deep because, as the Sons prosper, so does the Auxiliary.
+Commander-in-Chief Heald: I want you to know that we deeply l time is aide with her this morning; and I want to introduce to you Chrystel Powell of Indiana.
+Personal Aide Chrystel Powell: I am very pleased and honored to come here with our National President this morning and it is the wish, deep in the heart of every Auxiliary member, that the Sons wish, deep prosper because, as the Sons prosper, so does the Auxiliary.
 Thank you.
 Commander-in-Chief Heald: I am going to ask Past Commanderin-Chief Sautter to respond.